Coil gravy whisk

 Most often the best kitchen gadgets aren't expensive, they are the favorite tool you reach for again and again because they simply make your job easier.
 I feel that way about my favorite kitchen gadget which my husband and I lovingly call Uncle Roger's whisk.
 This whisk is a flat gravy whisk.

-If you want to whip up a velvety lemon kissed hollandaise, make a sausage country gravy without lumps or whip eggs for a fluffy omelette like a professional and you don't have this whisk buy one.
+If you want to whip up a velvety lemon kissed hollandaise, make an easy country sausage gravy without lumps or whip eggs for a fluffy omelette like a professional and you don't have this whisk buy one.
 But first read the reviews!
 I'm not the only one who thinks this is simply the best kitchen gadget around.
 And it's the only whisk I use for my creme brulee style rice pudding.

 At Christmas and Thanksgiving, you will become the gravy master, easier than you ever thought possible.
 This flat gravy whisk gets into the corners, sweeps up the pan drippings effortlessly and pulls it all together into a sauce worthy of the holidays.